mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 Use [!DNL Journey Optimizer] to create and deliver personalized push notifications, SMS and email messages.

-All messages are editable in-line as part of [an action on the Journey canvas](messages-in-journeys.md), or [in the context of a campaign](messages-in-campaigns.md).
+All messages are editable in-line as part of an action on the Journey canvas, or in the context of a campaign

 Once messages are added to your journey or your campaign, learn how to design and configure your messages in the following sections: